 Programs are distinct units of an agency where clients can be referred, enrolled, and receive program-specific services.
-Programs can be set up with their own screens, services, and eligibility requirements.
-Programs in Clarity Human Services correspond with projects in the HUD HMIS Data Standards and Project Descriptor Data Elements are recorded within a program's setup.
+You can set up programs with their own screens, services, and eligibility requirements.
+Programs in Clarity Human Services correspond with projects in the HUD HMIS Data Standards, and Project Descriptor Data Elements are recorded within a program's setup.

-Note that to complete program creation, several additional system components need to be configured:
+Note that, to complete program creation, you will need to configure several additional system components:

-- Screens: data collection for programs occurs through screens, which are assigned to Program Templates, which are assigned to programs.
+- Screens: data collection for programs occurs through screens.
+Screens are assigned to Program Templates, which are assigned to Programs.
 Assessment screens can be assigned directly to programs as Program Assessments (described below).
 Only system administrators can configure screens.
 See the Screens series of Help Center articles for guidance on creating and editing screens.

-- Program Template: screens are assigned to program templates and program templates are assigned to programs.
+- Program Template: screens are assigned to program templates, and program templates are assigned to programs.
 Every program must have a program template.
-These templates define the screens assigned to different data collection stages as well as other elements of the program.
+These templates define the screens assigned to different data collection stages and other elements of the program.
 Only system administrators can configure program templates.
 See Program Templates for guidance on creating and editing templates.

-- Services: if services will be recorded at the program-level, these services need to be created and assigned to the program.
+- Services: to record a Service at the Program level, you will first need to create and assign that Service to the Program.
 For more information on creating and editing services, see Introduction to Services.

 Create or Modify a Program